-Blackboard Text: "When ye shall see all these things, know that it is near, even at the doors."
+BLACKBOARD TEXT: "When ye shall see all these things, know that it is near, even at the doors."
 Matt.
-24: 33.
+24:33.

-Suggestive Songs: No. 96, "Missionary Volunteer Songs"; or No. 200, "Gospel in Song."
+SUGGESTIVE SONGS: No. 96, "Missionary Volunteer Songs;" No. 200, "Gospel in Song."

-You have all taken motor trips with father and mother or with friends to a distant town or city, haven't you?
-If you had never travelled that road before, you had a guidebook that told you just how to get there.
-And then, as you neared your destination, how you watched the roadside, as the car whizzed along, to read the signposts which told you just how much farther it was to the city to which you were going.
+You have taken automobile trips with father and mother or with friends to a distant town or city, haven't you?
+If you had never traveled that road before, you had a guidebook that told you just how to get there.
+And then, as you neared your destination, you watched the roadside, as the car whizzed along, to read the signposts which told just how much farther it was to the city to which you were going.
 Maybe the first sign you saw read, "75 miles to Journey's End," or whatever was the name of the place where you were going.
 Then a little later there would be another sign, "50 miles to Journey's End."
 Then "30 miles," then "25 miles."
-And as you came nearer to your destination, the signs were closer together-20 miles-10 miles-8 miles.
-And thus it went until finally you saw a big sign reading, "Welcome to Journey's End."
+And as you came nearer to your destination, the signs were closer together.
+Twenty miles-15 miles -10 miles-8 miles.
+And thus it went until finally you saw a big sign that read, "Welcome to Journey's End."
 And you felt like shouting, you were so happy to have reached your destination.

 Yesterday, you remember, we mentioned a journey we are taking over a dangerous, dark road.
 It is a tiresome trip, and we shall be very glad to get to the end of the journey, and we are anxious to know whether we are getting close to the end.
 And, children, we can know when our journey is almost over.
-We have a Guidebook which tells us just how to get there, and which describes some signboards we shall see toward the close of our journey.
-That Guidebook is the Bible, and the signboards are the signs which the prophets of old wrote about.
+We have a guidebook which tells us just how to get there, and which describes some signboards we shall see toward the close of our journey.
+That guidebook is the Bible, and the signboards are the signs about which the prophets of old wrote.